Leaf-Agriculture/docs/docs/field_boundary_management_endpoints.md

 [crops_table]: https://docs.withleaf.io/docs/machine_file_conversion_crops_table

 ## About
-Here we list all the available endpoints from Fields API.
-For easily calling them, we recommend using [Leaf's Postman collection](https://github.com/Leaf-Agriculture/Leaf-quickstart-Postman-collection).
+Here we list all the available endpoints from Leaf's Fields API.
+To call them easily, we recommend using [Leaf's Postman collection](https://github.com/Leaf-Agriculture/Leaf-quickstart-Postman-collection).

 All HTTP methods should be prepended by this service's endpoint: